 Leadership

 Sclera:

 The outer layer of the eye, known as the sclera, is a resilient and fibrous structure.
-It covers most of the eye's surface, giving it its white appearance.
-The sclera provides protection and structural support to the eye.
+It surrounds the majority of the eye’s outer surface, giving it the characteristic white color.
+The sclera acts as a protective layer and provides firmness and shape to the eye.
 It helps maintain the shape of the eyeball and serves as an attachment site for the eye muscles that control eye movement.

+Leadership